ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/configuration/licensing/licensing-overview.markdown

 If the default connection with RavenDB's [License Server](../../../studio/server/license-management#license-information) is active, the license will update tonight.
-To update it immidiately, you can [force the update in Studio](../../../studio/server/license-management#force-update).
+To update it immediately, you can [force the update in Studio](../../../studio/server/license-management#force-update).

 {INFO: Maintaining auto-renewal of Let's Encrypt certificate}
 If you set up with the [Setup Wizard](../../../start/installation/setup-wizard) and used a Let's Encrypt certificate,